Get started

 | Browse or export element rows (custom columns, filter) | Element table | Export to CSV from the widget menu.
 Column choice is per widget.
 Chips appear at top; remove with X. No “clear all”; widgets can opt out of page filters in settings. |

-| Run pass/fail rules (e.g. doors must have fire rating) | Property checker, Model Validation | See Data Validation for rules and rulesets. |
+| Run pass/fail rules (e.g. doors must have fire rating) | Property checker, Model Validation | For dashboard-based validation widgets, see Validation Widgets in Dashboards.
+For Data Validation (checks and standards), see Data Validation Overview. |

 How to connect a widget to a model